 The iridescent bubbles were beautiful.
 But they were the falsest things in the sea and the old man loved to see the big sea turtles eating them.
-The turtles saw them, approached them from the front, then shut their eyes to they were completely carapaced and ate them filaments and all.
+The turtles saw them, approached them from the front, then shut their eyes so they were completely carapaced and ate them filaments and all.

 - i.
 How does the old man describe the 'iridescent bubbles' earlier?
 Why does the old man sometimes have welts and sores on his arms and hands?
 [3] - ii.
 What else does the old man love besides loving 'to see the big sea turtles eating them'?
 What opinion does the old man have of the turtles?
 [3] - iii.
-How does the old man keep maself fit and strong?
+How does the old man keep himself fit and strong?
 Why does he talk to himself while out at sea?
-[3iv.
-State your feelings on the old man after he returns to the harbour from his - iv.
-State your feelings to the old man after he returns to the harbour from his fishing trip.
+[3] - iv.
+State your feelings for the old man after he returns to the harbour from his fishing trip.
 [3] - v.
 Who wishes the old man 'good luck' before he sets out to sea?
-Describe the relationship between his person and the old man.
+Describe the relationship between this person and the old man.
 What was the opinion of the other fisherman about the old man?
 [4]